firecmsco/firecms/website/blog/2021-09-16-exciting_times.md

 The original coupling to Firebase and specially the data structure of Firestore has influenced many aspects of this project.
 The way we create entities based on documents and collections and subcollections mimics the Firestore data structure.
-What seemed like a limitation has turned out to be a great opportunity to think of a great UI.
+What seemed like a limitation has turned out to be an opportunity to think of a **great UI**.

-At Camberi we have a special passion for user experience and believe that internal admin tools don't always receive the love they deserve.
+At Camberi we have a special passion for **user experience** and believe that internal admin tools don't always receive the love they deserve.

 In this time, we have developed some high quality components such as the